jas-bar/netjockey-server-node/README.md

 This netjockey server is written in node.js using coffeescript.
 To configure the server, you can use files in `app/config/settings directory`.

+Are you looking for a client?
+Here's a link to our official HTML client: https://github.com/jas-bar/netjockey-client-html

 netjockey-server-node project is under MIT license.
 See LICENSE for more information